![]() |

 Apache handlers, which handle request phases or whole requests and are

-standalone (Apache::GTopLimit
+standalone (Apache::GTopLimit for example).

 Convenience modules, which are like standard Perl modules,